jdefrance7/SeniorDesignProject/PX4/README.md

 ### Testing

-1. Plug an AST-CAN485 winglet device into the CAN bus connected to the PX4 device.
+1. Connect the PX4 device and an AST-CAN485 winglet device to the same CAN bus.

-2. Power up the PX4 device and winglet device.
+2. Power up the PX4 device and AST-CAN485 winglet device.

 3. Open QGroundControl and navigate to the [MAVLink Console](https://docs.qgroundcontrol.com/en/analyze_view/mavlink_console.html).